gzu300/gzu300.github.io/_posts/2020-06-23-welcome-to-jekyll.markdown

 date:   2020-06-23 15:28:04 +0200
 categories: jekyll update
 ---

+### As I'm still new to his, I would like to keep this for future reference

+### And this blog is still looks ugly.
+I won't beautify it for now since there are more important things to be done but perhaps will do it in the future.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: